openstack-archive/congress-specs/specs/kilo/congress-gbp-translation.rst

 Other contributors:

-Work Items
+Work items
 ----------

 * Define translation functions.

 * Implement the new constant tables and function tables to perform the translation.

 Dependencies
 ============

 * This is dependent on the implementation of a GBP data-source driver for Congress.